 Our first stop after the airport was Alexanderplatz.
 I used to love spending time here, back in the days when I was doing internship in this great city.
 The place has certainly changed a lot since then and doesn’t even look like a major square anymore.
 To me, it has become way too commercialized with international shop chains everywhere.

 We spent couple of hours exploring the shops and the huge Alexa shopping mall, which has a nice food court on the 3rd floor.
 I really missed German food, especially (not so German) Döner kebab!
-Alexanderplatz is a good point for all kinds of shopping – from expensive boutiques to quite affordable brands and even dollar stores.
+Alexanderplatz is a good point for all kinds of shopping – from expensive and luxurious boutiques, like those Cape Town Boutiques, to quite affordable brands and even dollar stores.

 As I mentioned, we had a nine year old with us this time.
 Of course, that means we had to organize something special and kid-friendly.
 Tropical Islands is a former airship hangar transformed into a huge indoor water theme park with real sand beach, water slides, palms, overnight villas and fantastic atmosphere.
 It seemed like a great idea and a perfect place, because it is weather independent (indoor) attraction.
 We booked our tickets online in advance for 36€/adult.

 One thing to keep in mind, though.
 You can not travel to Tropical Islands with your Welcome card, as it is located outside the city (ca 60km).
 In order to get there, a Berlin-Brandenburg day card needs to be purchased (29€ for a group of 5 persons).
 You can read about our visit in one of my next posts, where I will describe everything in full detail.